-Be sure to choose the H-PAX-ACC_1 Proctorio exam, NOT the Practice PAX exam or the Examity PAX exams.
+Be sure to choose the H-PAX_1 Proctorio exam, NOT the Practice PAX exam or the Examity PAX exams.

-Once finished taking the PAX exam please contact one of the testing center personnel below to post your scores, include your name, test date and KCTCS Student ID number:
+Once finished taking the PAX exam please contact one of the testing center staff below to post your scores, include your name, test date and KCTCS Student ID number:

 If you have any questions about your NLN account/exam please contact: